FTSE 100 vs FTSE 250

 How to invest in the FTSE 250 and FTSE 100

 2. Open a share-trading account.
-In order to invest in the funds, you’ll need to open a trading account with a broker or platform.
+To invest in the funds, you’ll need to open a trading account with a broker or platform.
 Keep in mind that some index funds may only be available on certain brokerages or platforms.
 The providers in our comparison table below let you invest in US shares.
-We’ve listed some index funds below that are listed on the London Stock Exchange (LSE)
+We’ve included some index funds below that are listed on the London Stock Exchange (LSE)

 3. Deposit funds.
 You’ll need to deposit funds into your account to begin trading.
-Some brokers may charge you deposit fees, or you may need to pay a forex fee in order for your pounds to be converted into US dollars.
+Some brokers may charge you deposit fees, or you may need to pay a forex fee to convert your pounds into US dollars.

 4. Buy the index fund.
 Once your money has been deposited, you can then buy the index fund.
 You’ll generally pay a small annual fee to invest in an ETF or index fund.